marcysutton/gatsby-site/content/features/testing-accessibility.md

 ---
 title: "Testing Accessibility"
-description: "Learn how to build accessible web applications from my latest initiative, launching in Early 2021.
+description: "Learn how to build accessible web applications from my latest initiative, starting with a free 6-part email course.
 My goal is to teach you how to use HTML, CSS, and JavaScript for good."
-extendedDescription: "<p>Get a heads-up when the Testing Accessibility Workshop launches by <a href='/#newsletter-signup'>subscribing for email updates</a>.</p>"
+extendedDescription: "<p><a href='/#newsletter-signup'>Subscribe to my course</a> and get a heads-up when the Testing Accessibility workshops launch!</p>"
 path: "/testing-accessibility"
 coverImage: "./images/testing-accessibility.png"
 imageAlt: "Learn How to Build Accessible Web Apps with Marcy Sutton"